 Then, the owner of the place we were staying told us we can check in earlier.

-All of this got us a head start of about 2 hours.
+All of this got us a head start of about 2 hours for our Rome holiday!

 When we arrived at the Colosseum, it was very crowded and there were people offering to help you find your way, although you could never tell if they wanted to sell you something or point you in the right direction.
 We had online tickets and it was great because the line was a lot smaller (yes, normally you skip the line, but there is a line with people who are skipping the line 🙂 ).
 However, the directions were really bad, not just here, but also at the Roman Forum later.
 Their signs aren’t consistent, and while in some places online tickets are separate from Roma Pass, in others it just says Roma Pass and you are supposed to be aware that that’s where you’re supposed to go.

 But anyway, once inside, the Colosseum was as impressive as ever.
 (Well, not ever, I’m sure it was more impressive in its own time than during our Rome holiday.)

 The Colosseum was initially a place to entertain the people and it is thought that it could fit between 40,000 to 73,000 spectators (almost as much as the largest current stadium in the world).
 In the Middle Ages, the Colosseum was transformed into a fortress, then it became a stone quarry for the building of the Renaissance palaces.
 Around 1750, Benedict XIV transformed it into Via Crucis.